 The College's financial statements are audited annually by independent external auditors in accordance with Generally Accepted Auditing Standards (GAAS).
-For 2009-10, the College received an unqualified or "clean" audit opinion, with no material audit findings or other issues.
-The audit for 2011-12 began July 2011 and will be completed by October 2011.
+For 2011-12, the College received an unqualified or "clean" audit opinion, with no material audit findings or other issues.
+The audit for 2012-13 will be completed during September 2013.
 The College also has an annual audit of federal awards in accordance with the Single Audit Act.
-In fiscal year 2010-11, there were no audit findings pursuant to that review.
+In fiscal year 2011-12, there were no audit findings pursuant to that review.